topcoder-platform/topcoder-react-utils/docs/button.md

   opacity: 0.3;
 }

+/* .link and .regular classes are applied only to active buttons and button-like
+ * links.
+Here we provide visual feedback for button "active", "focus", and
+ * "hover" states. */
+.link,
+.regular {
   /* To ensure that visited button-like links look the same as the non-visited
   * ones (as typical buttons should not look different if they used to be clicked
   * before). */
-.link:visited {
+  &:visited {
     color: black;
     font: normal 15px arial;
   }

-/* .link and .regular classes are applied only to active buttons and button-like
- * links.
-Here we provide visual feedback for button "active", "focus", and
- * "hover" states. */
-.link,
-.regular {
   &:focus {
     box-shadow: 0 0 2px 1px #cfe6ff;
     border-color: #59a7ff;